RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

     - #projectname for client discussion (if client wishes to communicate via Slack).
 Be sure to invite the client as a single channel guest.
   -This should be set up by management
 - Email the client with information (see template below).
 This should not be done until the sales team has confirmed that NDAs and contracts have been finalized.
 - Schedule [Kickoff](https://github.com/RadialDevGroup/Policy/wiki/Project-Kickoff).
-This should be done after being contacted by sales and after sending the onboarding email.
+This should be done after the sales team has sent the client their onboarding email.

 ## Client Onboarding Email Template